May 29 – Oct 10 | 11am-5pm | Free

 Is there an admission charge?

-Wavertree open days and the outdoor exhibition on Pier 16 are free of charge.
+Seaport Museum Open Days, printing demonstrations at Bowne & Co., and the outdoor exhibition on Pier 16 are all free of charge.

 How do I get tickets?

 We strongly recommend booking your timed-entry ticket online in advance.
-Capacity is limited to facilitate social distancing.
+Capacity may be limited.

-I am a Member.
+I am a Seaport Museum Member.
 Do I need a ticket?

 How long is a typical visit?